UCHIC/CIWS-VisChallenge/README.md

 We have developed a set of documentation pages that provide background about our research project along with links to supporting literature.
 You may find ideas for developing innovative and effective visualizations of the datasets at the link below.

 [Access Additional Documentation](/doc)

+## Important Dates

+The Challenge is ongoing!
+The following are important dates:

+* **Submission Deadline**: Friday March 1 by Midnight
+* **Judging Event**: We will hold this sometime in March after we have had a chance to initially evaluate submissions.
+Details about time and place will be provided to all participants who submit an entry to the challenge.

 ## Sponsors and Credits
 The material in this repository is based on work supported by National Science Foundation Grant CBET [1552444](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1552444).
 Any opinions, findings, and conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.